Ville de Marie Academy

 - Foster in our students a love of learning for its own sake, and to equip them with the tools of learning for a lifetime.

-- Provide a classical education in the liberal arts using the discipline of the Trivium-Grammar, Logic and Rhetoric, enabling our graduates to read critically, write cogently, and speak convincingly, all with confidence.
+- Provide a classical education in the liberal arts enabling our graduates to think well, read critically, write cogently, and speak convincingly.

 - Establish a Catholic community of learners in which modesty, courtesy, integrity and charity animate and guide the life of the school and students.